Xantier/bimean/README.md

 ## To set up:
 1. clone package
 2. Retrieve dependencies with npm: npm install
 3. run by typing 'npm start' in project folder.
-(Set Sublime text to macro the shit out of this when saving a file)
+(Set Sublime text to macro this when saving a file)
 4. Surf to localhost:3000

 Oh, you need to have node installed naturally.
 And Mongo running.